Marcus Armstrong: 2021

-The inaugural race in Jeddah, saw the New Zealander qualify ninth, giving him second for the first sprint race.
+The inaugural race in Jeddah, saw Armstrong qualify ninth, giving him second for the first sprint race.
 He managed to overtake fellow Kiwi Liam Lawson into the first corner.
 Despite Lawson pressuring him on the final lap, Armstrong held on and won his first Formula 2 race.
 On his win, Armstrong stated that the win was "a reward for the work done by [his] DAMS team during a difficult 2021 season".
 In the second sprint race however, his fortunes were reversed as he was hit from behind by Clément Novalak.
 In a shortened feature race, he secured points in eighth place.
 In Yas Marina, Armstrong finished sprint race 1 in tenth having started eleventh, giving him reverse pole for the second time that year.
 He would be on course for his third podium of the season in the second sprint race, but had to retire due to an engine failure whilst leading the race.
 In the feature race, he went on the alternate strategy and overtook his rivals, which rewarded him with seventh in the end, despite attacking Ticktum in the dying minutes of the race.
 Armstrong once again ended his F2 campaign in thirteenth with 49 points, two podiums, five other points finishes while also beating teammate Nissany.
 Talking about the season in general, Armstrong admitted that “at times last year I felt like I was a bit blind," and that he didn't have the data to push for better results.